kubycsolutions/new-sounds-on-demand/README.md

 **What's New**

-This skill is a skunkworks project, still in Alpha testing -- it's brand new, the back-end code is running on the developer's account and may be down at times, and we are still actively refining its capabilities and implementation.
-Alpha testing is in progress now, by invitation; I hope to submit it for approval as an official Alexa skill before the end of 2021.
+This skill is now live in the Alexa app collection, at https://www.amazon.com/dp/B09WJ3H657/ref=sr_1_1 !
+Now "all I need to do" is get the attention of users.
+I've done a bit of low-key announcement on social media, but it's probably not going to take off -- if it ever does -- until the show's producers decide they want to publicize it.

 **Future Goals**

 There's a long wishlist of known bugs and desired features in the comments at the front of **source/app.js**.
 Now that I'm posting this on Github those are likely to move to a more official issues-tracker.

 The back-end database can track multiple shows, though it is currently only loading New Sounds.
 The front-end currently handles a single show at a time; it could be easily retargeted to other shows in that database, or we can work on developing a dialog structure to let the user select among the available shows.
-In fact it might be desirable to present New Sounds and Soundcheck, in particular, as a single combined program...
-To be determined.
+Most of the other shows in the New Sounds family do have their best material eventually wind up incorporated into the flagship program, so this isn't a top priority right now.

 **Building and Running the New Sounds On Demand grammar and semantics service**